make-ai-great-again/telegram2dataset/README.md

-# Telegram chat 2 dataset for Alpaca-LoRA
+# Converting telegram chat to dataset for Alpaca-LoRA
 Revised telegram chat parser, prepares a file in Instruction format for training llama/alpaca/vicuna models, saves it in json and jsonl.